MIT-CAVE/rc-cli/templates/docker_structure.md

 # Dockerfile setup
 ## Introduction
 Although [Python](https://www.python.org/) and [R](https://www.r-project.org/) cover most programming language preferences, some teams can choose other programming languages and create their own `Dockerfile`s to set up their custom templates.
-This document will help you to quickly set up a working `Dockerfile`.
+This document will help you to correctly set up a working `Dockerfile`.

 ## `Dockerfile` and `rc-cli`
 Please follow these guidelines to allow for a working environment between `Dockerfile` and `rc-cli`: